L4Q: Parameter Efficient Quantization-Aware Fine-Tuning on Large Language Models: Experiments

 \subsection{Evaluation Results}

 \newcolumntype{L}[1]{>{\arraybackslash}m{#1}} \newcolumntype{P}[1]{>{ \arraybackslash}m{#1}}

-\textbf{Memory Cost for Fine-Tuning} \quad We measure the peak memory usage during fine-tuning of 4-bit LLMs, including L4Q and QAT-based baselines, as shown in Table~\ref{table:memory}.
+\textbf{Memory Cost for Fine-Tuning} \enspace We measure the peak memory usage during fine-tuning of 4-bit LLMs, including L4Q and QAT-based baselines, as shown in Table~\ref{table:memory}.
 While QAT and QAT-LoRA incur significantly higher memory costs compared to LoRA, L4Q's memory usage remains comparable to that of LoRA.
 This analysis shows that L4Q effectively balances the advantages of QAT and the memory efficiency of LoRA.
 Further analysis of the training efficiency of L4Q and the baseline methods can be found in Appendix~\ref{appen:train_efficiency}.

-\textbf{Inference Speedup} \quad We measure the inference speed of 16-bit pre-trained models and quantized models using LLaMA-1 models.
+\textbf{Inference Speedup} \enspace We measure the inference speed of 16-bit pre-trained models and quantized models using LLaMA-1 models.
+The average speedup of quantized models compared to full-precision 16-bit models is reported in Figure~\ref{fig:speedup}.
 The quantized models include fully-quantized 4-bit models (L4Q and QA-LoRA), which contain only quantized parameters, and mixed-precision 4\&16-bit models (LoftQ\textsuperscript{*}, QLoRA\textsuperscript{*}, and QAT-LoRA), which use additional 16-bit LoRA parameters.
 The inference speed was measured with input batch sizes ranging from 1 to 64.
-The average speedup of quantized models compared to full-precision 16-bit models is reported in Figure~\ref{fig:speedup}.
-The 4-bit models achieve a speedup of 1.8$\times$ to 2.3$\times$ over the 16-bit models.
-More importantly, these 4-bit models achieve a 1.4$\times$ to 1.6$\times$ speedup compared to mixed-precision 4\&16-bit models, which are also quantized versions of LLMs.
-This demonstrates that the full integration of QAT and LoRA in L4Q plays a crucial role in achieving the best inference speed.
-More analysis on speedup can be found in Appendix~\ref{appen:speedup}.
+The 4-bit models achieve a speedup of 1.8$\times$ to 2.3$\times$ over the pre-trained models.
+Moreover, these 4-bit models achieve a 1.4$\times$ to 1.6$\times$ speedup compared to mixed-precision models, which are also quantized versions of LLMs.
+This demonstrates that the full integration of QAT and LoRA in L4Q plays a crucial role in inference speedup.
+Further analysis and details on speedup can be found in Appendix~\ref{appen:speedup}.

 \textbf{Accuracy Results} We compare the CSQA and MMLU benchmark accuracy of baselines and L4Q.
 Table~\ref{table:csqa_mmlu_4bit} and Table~\ref{table:csqa_mmlu_3bit} present a comprehensive comparison between baselines and the proposed L4Q.
 Since previous quantization-aware PEFT methods involve a fine-tuning stage after PTQ, they generally achieve higher accuracy compared to PTQ methods.
 L4Q further enhances accuracy by incorporating the QAT strategy, achieving highest accuracy compared to the baselines, and attaining 4-bit model accuracy comparable to that of 16-bit models.
 Moreover, L4Q consistently outperforms QAT-LoRA that keeps quantization and LoRA parameters decoupled.
 This highlights the advantage of L4Q in accuracy through the joint optimization of quantization and LoRA parameters.
 This impact is more pronounced in 3-bit quantization, as some PTQ-based PEFT approaches experience significant accuracy degradation.
 The detailed results are presented in Appendix~\ref{appen:l4q_csqa_mmlu}.